rivt-info/rivtinfo.github.io/6-folders.rst

 shareable template.
 Components of a rivt project that are private (not shared) are specified in the rivt file and are not included in *rivtpub*.

-Each rivt file is idenfifed by a prefix with the form rivddss-filename where dd is a two digit division number and ss is a two digit subdivision number e.g., riv0203-loads.py is the third subdivision of division two.
+Each rivt file is idenfifed by a document prefix with the form rddnn-filename where dd is a two digit division number and nn is a two digit subdivision number e.g., riv0203-loads.py is the third subdivision of division two. rivt files are processed and published in document order.
 Editing the rivt number will change the report organization.

 rivt folders